stefanthoss/stefandroid-blog/_posts/2021-08-20-upgrade-debian-buster-to-bullseye.md

 I strongly recommend executing all of these steps in a [`tmux` session](https://github.com/tmux/tmux).
 The SSH connection might get interrupted during the upgrade and with `tmux` you can easily reconnect to the terminal.
+Furthermore, I also strongly recommend making a backup of your system before attempting the upgrade.

 First, upgrade all packages to the lastest version available in Buster: